Kou-ding/Computer-Architecture/gem5/gem5.md

 ![res4_l2cache](spec_cpu2006/Results_4/res4_l2cache.png)

 Observations:
-The simulation seconds have been slightly lowered though it is not statistically significant
+The simulation seconds have been slightly lowered though it is not statistically significant  ////// To do /////////

 ## Step 4: Performance Optimization